Early Bird Rates Now In Effect!

 Fundy Trail Parkway

 The Fundy Trail opens up previously unreachable areas of the Bay of Fundy coastline and panoramic views.
-The 16 km (10 miles) trail begins just outside St. Martins, New Brunswick and is less than an hour’s drive from Saint John or Sussex on Route 111.
+The 19 km (11.8 miles) trail begins just outside St. Martins, New Brunswick and is less than an hour’s drive from Saint John or Sussex on Route 111.

 Hugging cliff tops above the world’s highest tides, the Fundy Trail winds its way along one of the last remaining coastal wilderness areas between Florida and Labrador.
-The area is the breeding habitat for Right Whales and is one of he best places in the world for viewing marine and wildlife.
+The area is the breeding habitat for Right Whales and is one of the best places in the world for viewing marine and wildlife.

 Hike, Bike, Drive or Ski the Fundy Trail